skejserjensen/BashBuilder/README.md

 + Make the branch extracted by BashBuilder a configurable parameter.

 ##License
-The program is license under version 3 of the GPL, and a copy of the license is bundled with the program.
+The program is licensed under version 3 of the GPL, and a copy of the license is bundled with the program.